Ahmed-Shayan-Arsalan/Amazon-Scraper-Using-User-Agents/README.md

 **Project Setup And Guidelines**

+## Overview

+This Amazon Product Scraper is a tool designed to extract product information from various categories on Amazon.com.
+It scrapes product data including name, price, description, colors, up to 5000 reviews and other relevant details, and stores it in JSON format for further analysis or use.

+## Features

+- Scrapes products from multiple categories.
+- Navigates through subcategories and sub-subcategories.
+- Stores scraped data in JSON format.
+- Easy to use and customize.

 ## Dependencies
 - Download the Chrome WebDriver compatible with your Chrome browser version from Chrome WebDriver Downloads and ensure it's in your system's PATH.
 - Install Selenium